Preparing ACP-600 Project Administration in Jira Server: Part I Concepts to master

 They are optional in a proect.

-Components are used when:
+are used when:

-• The assignee must be set based on the selected value.
-Eg: Tom is Componente Lead, we can set then the Component Lead as the default asignee.
+must be set based on the selected value.
+Eg: Tom isComponente Lead

-Custom fields can be also used to categorize, when:
+can be also used to categorize, when:

-• The field must have a default value.
+must have a default value. - The

-• The field options are shared across projects.
+options are shared across projects.

 What are the features, uses, limitations/restrictions of workflow changes, especially the Simplified Workflow

-The Workflow of the project determines which statuses ara available in that project.
+of the project determines which statuses

-All Jira Software projects use the Simplified Workflow by default.
+projects use the Simplified Workflow

-The Simplified Workflow can only be used if a board represents a single project.
+can only be used if a board represents a single project.

 Who can change the Simplified Workflow?
 What are the limitations on changes to the Simplified Workflow

-Jira Administrators or Project Administrators with Extended Project Administration.
+Jira Administrators or Project Administrators with Extended Project Administration

-Users who are both Project Administrators and Board Administrators can change the Simplified Workflow via the board configuration.
+Users who are both Project Administrators and Board Administrators can change the Simplified Workflow

-Once we edit a Simplified Workflow adding statuses and transitions it becomes a Custom Workflow.
+Once we edit a Simplified Workflow

 What changes can be performed on statuses and transitions